EnduranceCode/windows-setup-guide/3-desktop-software.md

 #### 3.4.1.
 Installation

-To install [**Inkscape**](https://inkscape.org/), apen a PowerShell console and execute the upcoming command to execute the installation from the [Microsoft Store](https://apps.microsoft.com/detail/9PD9BHGLFC7H).
+To install [**Inkscape**](https://inkscape.org/), open a PowerShell console and execute the upcoming command to execute the installation from the [Microsoft Store](https://apps.microsoft.com/detail/9PD9BHGLFC7H).

     winget install 9PD9BHGLFC7H -s msstore